algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 Before we dive into the repository hosts Algorithmia supports, let's discuss the various use cases that best fit each type.

 If you're just getting started with Algorithmia, or you want to leverage Algorithmia's [built-in Web IDE](#editing-your-algorithm-source-in-the-algorithmia-web-app), you should choose Algorithmia as your repository host.
-This is the simplest way to get started with the platform, but presents limitations when it comes to using collaboration tools outside the platform.
+This is the simplest way to get started with the platform, but presents limitations when it comes to using external collaboration tools.

 If you want to easily share source code with your colleagues and to use best practices like code reviews, we recommend an external repository host.
 This does mean that our browser-based Web IDE won't be available for use, but the configuration will allow you to more flexibly manage access to your source code and integrate with any existing SCM workflows you may use.

 **Algorithm Migration** At this time, Algorithmia does not have built-in support for migrating algorithms between repository hosts.
-However, to achieve the same end result, you can create a new algorithm with its code hosted by a different SCM provider and then [migrate your algorithm source code](https://training.algorithmia.com/managing-advanced-workflows/768868) from the original algorithm to the new one.
+However, to achieve the same end result, you can create a new algorithm with its code hosted by the target SCM provider and then [migrate your algorithm source code](https://training.algorithmia.com/managing-advanced-workflows/768868) from the original algorithm to the new one.
 {: .notice-info}

 ### Hosting source code on Algorithmia

 Hosting your algorithm's source code within the Algorithmia platform is simple, and no special configuration is required.
-When creating your Algorithm, simply select "Algorithmia" within the source code configuration section.
+When creating your algorithm, simply select "Algorithmia" as the "repository host" within the source code configuration section.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/create_algorithm_algorithmia_internal.png" alt="Creating an algorithm with the Algorithmia repository host" class="screenshot img-sm">

-The "Source Visibility" setting determines whether the source code for your algorithm will be viewable from other accounts on the cluster.
-Select "Restricted" if you'd only like algorithm owners to have access to the algorithm's source code.
+The "source visibility" setting determines whether the source code for your algorithm will be viewable from other accounts on the cluster.
+Select "restricted" if you'd only like algorithm owners to have access to the algorithm's source code.

 #### Editing source code locally